gavinkress/gavinkress/README.md

   - **Threading**, **Multiprocessing**, and **CUDA** for GPU acceleration in **Python**, **C++**, and **C**.
   - Refactoring to improve runtime efficiency, memory usage, and system stability.
   - Utilization of multi-core CPU and GPU processing to improve real-time performance across distributed systems.
+  - Scripts to automate software installation and system configuration using package managers like `winget`, `nuget`, and `choco`.
+  - Focused on ensuring secure and efficient deployment environments for both personal and professional use.

 ---